megaulorder/friedsoup/README.md

 # friedsoup
 Fried Soup is a sample Android app using
+- Notifications and Notification Channels
+- Bound Foreground Service
-- notifications
+- Broadcast Receiver
-- bound foreground service
-- broadcast receiver
+- RemoteViews